Thrive Offline Journal

 For Parents - Understanding and Supporting:

 • Parents will need to be fully aware of and support the new policy, as their cooperation is vital for successful implementation.
-A town hall meeting was suggested for the summer to ensure everyone is "on the same page".•
+For Conroe ISD a town hall meeting was suggested for the summer to ensure everyone is "on the same page".•

 • Parents should understand that their children's personal communication devices must be turned off and put away during the school day.
 This means direct communication with their children via their personal phones during school hours will be severely restricted.